Winston-Salem Fire Department: Incidents

 On January 31, 2022, Weaver Fertilizer Plant caught fire in North Winston-Salem, prompting a major response from the department.
 Chief Mayo said that hundreds of personnel were involved in fighting the fire, and over 4 million gallons of water were used.
 The plant had large stores of ammonium nitrate, which made the fire especially dangerous to fight.
 “At the beginning of this incident, there was enough ammonium nitrate on hand for this to be one of the worst explosions in U.S. history,” Winston-Salem Fire Chief Trey Mayo said two days after the fire began.
 Records show that the amount of chemicals onsite were over 4.5 million pounds.
 Fear of explosion caused the fire department and Winston-Salem Police Department to evacuate over 6,000 individuals, and close several businesses.
 Because of the work of the fire department, the plant did not explode.
-The cause of the fire is still under investigation as of June 2022.
+In the aftermath of the disaster, the cause of the fire remains "undetermined" due to the extensive destruction of evidence.